-I disturbed a lot of religious people by asking, "How do you know God exists?"
+It seemed to bother religious people when I'd ask them, "How do you know that God exists?"

-Perhaps they were wondering about my motives.
+Perhaps they wondered about my motives.
 Or maybe they had no idea how to answer.
 Most of their responses were, "Well, you just know."

 I wasn't trying to be difficult.
 But I certainly did not "just know."
 And I was hoping someone did!

 After many months of this, I thought, "Here are the people who say they believe in God, but no one knows why!"
 It was like learning the truth about Santa Claus.
 It seemed obvious that God was completely fabricated.
 Maybe some people needed to believe in God but clearly there was no proof.
 No objective evidence.
 I came to the most stark conclusion...God did not actually exist.

 I held this belief for years, not expecting it to ever change.
 But then I met someone who caused me to become interested in the possibility of God.
 She was caring, kind, and very intelligent.
 It bothered me that someone that intelligent could believe in God.